Nickel mine exploitation threats to Sulawesi’s natural environment

 The increased use and trade of mercury – one of the main toxic substances in the world which is often used in artisanal and small-scale gold mining – has devastating impacts on the environment and especially on people’s health.

 Due to the increase of the international price of gold, pushed by the global economic recession due to the pandemic, gold mining in Latin America and Bolivia has intensified and expanded.
 This has serious impacts on ecosystems and indigenous peoples.
 Since 2015, Bolivia has increased its imports of mercury, becoming the second largest importer of mercury in the world, with evidence of illegal exports to neighbouring countries.
-To counter this trend, IUCN NL’s partner organization CEDIB spread evidence among UN officials and the media to pressure the Bolivian government and raise awareness in the general public.
+To counter this trend CEDIB, our partner organisation in the Forests for a Just Future programme, spread evidence among UN officials and the media to pressure the Bolivian government and raise awareness in the general public.

 In May 2021, CEDIB sent a note expressing concerns about the impacts of mercury use to the UN Special Rapporteur on Toxic Waste & Human Rights, based on a mercury trade study which also included Bolivia .
 The note was also part of a process of assessment of this problem, looking at experiences by local communities and public authorities throughout the country.